Space Precinct: Episodes

+Part 1: The arrival on Altor of a mysterious meteor fragment heralds the start of strange events at Roetem Towers on Krazucki Street where residents are being terrorised into relocation.
+As Jane and Took look into the disappearance of an alien farmer, Brogan and Haldane find their investigations at Roetem Towers blocked by Military Intelligence, and Brogan realises that something is going on at the apartment building that threatens all life on Altor.Part 2: After Major Graffa is possessed by the alien meteor found buried beneath Roetem Towers, Captain Weldon steals the meteor fragment that landed at Butler's farm and goes AWOL.
+She kidnaps Brogan to enlist his help in recovering the meteor from Graffa, but Carson learns that the meteor is a parasitic alien seed and the meteor fragment is a spore to fertilise it – bringing them together will destroy all life on Altor!

 Production

 The series was filmed between May 1994 and April 1995 at Pinewood Studios.
 The special effects were filmed at Shepperton Studios.

 The series was one of the highest-budgeted shows Anderson produced, and was relatively popular in Europe.
 However, in a repeat of the situation that UFO encountered 25 years earlier, American broadcasters were uncertain what to make of the series that seemed to be intended for young viewers, yet featured adult-oriented storylines and was usually played straight despite the bizarre storylines and make-up.
 As a result, Space Precinct was often scheduled in late-night or early-morning time slots.
 The subsequent low ratings resulted in its cancellation after just one series.